 Here’s where Simplifi stands out.
 In order to be a Simplifi member, you’ll either have to pay $39.99 each year or $3.99 monthly.
 For that price, you’ll have access to customer support over the phone or live chat.
 You also won’t get hit with any marketing solicitations.

 Other free apps may limit their customer support to web forms or AI chatbots.
 Sometimes, they also make money on the back end by selling your data and sending you ads.

 In order to access the Simplifi portal, you’ll first have to register a Quicken account here and sign up for a free trial (either an annual trial or a monthly trial; I went with monthly).
 Once that’s taken care of, you’ll be walked through a quick new account tutorial.

 First, you’ll have to enter some basic personal details—like your name and zip code.
 You’ll then be asked to link your external financial accounts.
-(FYI: This is a very similar process to how signing up for Mint or YNAB works.)
+(FYI: This is a very similar process to how signing up for YNAB works.)